dpayba/AI-Pathfinding/README.md

-# AStar
+# Pathfinding Algorithm
-AStar pathfinding algorithm for MIT BattleCode 2021
+Pathfinding algorithm created for MIT BattleCode 2021

+Integrates parts of A* pathfinding algorithm along with bug algorithms